 The gospel states that our principal problem in life is that we are cut off from God and thus awaiting his condemnation.
 The solution is Christ.
 One alternative message we hear today is the gospel of inner healing: One’s principal problem is that the individual needs to be healed from past hurts, usually from childhood.
 This trauma scars our relationships with others, with our self, and with God.
 God is there as the Great Therapist.
 We should avoid talking about God’s judgment, since that notion is merely a projection of one’s own shame or past hurt.
 If consistently applied, then there should be no interest in the new birth or the new nature in Christ, since that idea is based on the false and toxic claim that we are fundamentally broken or unlovable.
 Rather, deliverance and change comes from God’s loving and therapeutic presence, to improve us but not to demand that we repent.

 It does the Christian good to remember that Paul’s original audience for this epistle consisted of people who were literal slaves, who were physically, sexually and emotionally abused, from a legalistic background, robbed, cheated, abandoned by parents and so forth.
-Christians then survived what we do today, and often with fewer resources.
+Christians from that era survived what we do today, and often with fewer resources.

 - In this section Paul shows the fatal nature of all sin, whether they are thought of as minor or major.
 What sins do we attempt excuse, whether in our lives or in the life of the church?

 - We have said that people invent other “gospels” as a substitute for the one true message of salvation.
 What new gospels have you encountered, and how did they distract from the saving message of Christ?

 - Shūsaku Endō worked to make the gospel understandable in Japan.
 What are some ways we can explain the relevance of the gospel in our culture without compromising its fundamental message?